JosephineRoper/THERE/README.md

 Roper, J., Ng, M., & Pettit, C. (2023).
 Incorporating diminishing returns to opportunities in access: Development of an open-source walkability index based on multi-activity accessibility.
 Journal of Transport and Land Use.
 10.5198/jtlu.2023.2308

 ### Installation
-Binary installers are available through PyPI: pip install there-access Imports as there_access.
+Binary installers are available through PyPI: pip install there-access.
+Imports as there_access.

 ### Index principles